yslnam/data-science-portfolio/README.md

 - ### Modeling
 	- __Machine Learning__
 		- [Predicting Housing Prices in Ames, Iowa](): Modeled and predicted housing prices in Ames, Iowa using Lasso Regression, ElasticNet Regression, Ridge Regression, Random Forest, and XGBoost (Gradient Boosting).
+Collaborated with teammates, with each member responsible for a model.
 Primarily responsible for Random Forest.
 (See previously: "[Encoding Categorical Features for Predictive Modeling of Ames Housing Prices]()"; See next: "[Valuating Houses in Ames, Iowa]()")

 	 _Libraries/Packages: scikit-learn_

-	- __NLP__
-		- [User Sentiment on TED Talk Trends](): Modeled and analyzed user comments from trending TED Talks in global issues, science, and technololgy.
-(See previously: "[Measuring 'Trendiness' of TED Talks](); See next: "[Visualizing Trends in TED Talks]()")

-	 _Libraries/Packages: NTLK, scikit-learn_

 - ### Data Visualization
 	- __Python__